fatimaqais/daily-yoga/README.md

 These features are on every page of the website for a consistent design

 -__Logo and Navigation Bar__
 - The logo can be clicked to bring you back to the home and the navigation menu takes you to the correct pages.
 This is responsive on every screen size.
-The logo has a simple design.
+The logo has a simple design and the nave bar

 ![Logo and navigation bar](documents/images/nav-bar.png)

 -__Main Image__
-- The main image stays the same on every page however it adjusts size and changes aspect ratio depending on the screen size.
-It contains a text box which changes text for each page and displays message on what the page is about.
+- The main image stays the same on every page however the size and aspect ratio changes depending on the screen size.
+It contains a text box which changes text for each page and displays a message on what the page is about.

 ![Main image](documents/images/main-image.png)

 -__Footer__
-- The footer stays the same on every page however it does change shape and size for a responsive design for differnt devices.
+- The footer stays the same on every page however it does change shape and size for a responsive design for different devices.
+It has social media icons which open in a new tab.

 ![Footer](documents/images/footer.png)